CP Violation in the $B_s^0$ system: The system

-Naively one expects the diagonal entries of the $2\times 2$ matrix $\hat{M}^s$ to be equal to the mass of the $\Bs$ meson, $M_{\Bs}$, the diagonal entries of $\hat{\Gamma}^s$ to be equal to the decay rate of the $\Bs$ meson, $\Gamma_{\Bs}$ and all non-diagonal entries to vanish.
-However, due to weak interactions the flavour eigenstate $\Bs$ can transform into its anti-particle $\barBs$ and vice versa.
-This transition is governed by the so-called box-diagrams, depicted in Fig. \ref{box}, and it gives rise to the off-diagonal elements $M_{12}^s$ in $\hat{M}^s$ and $\Gamma_{12}^s$ in $\hat{\Gamma}^s$.
+Naively one expects the diagonal entries of the $2\times 2$ matrix $\hat{M}^s$ to be equal to the mass of the $\Bs$ meson, $M_{\Bs}$, the diagonal entries of $\hat{\Gamma}^s$ to be equal to the decay rate of the $\Bs$ meson, $\Gamma_s$ and all non-diagonal entries to vanish.
+However, because of the weak interaction, the flavour eigenstate $\Bs$ can transform into its anti-particle $\barBs$ and vice versa.
+This transition is governed by the so-called box diagrams, depicted in Fig.~\ref{box}, and it gives rise to the off-diagonal elements $M_{12}^s$ in $\hat{M}^s$ and $\Gamma_{12}^s$ in $\hat{\Gamma}^s$.

-Calculating these box diagrams one gets a contribution from virtual internal particles, denoted by $M_{12}^s$ and a contribution from internal on-shell particles, denoted by $\Gamma_{12}^s$.
-Only internal charm and up quarks can contribute to the latter, while $M_{12}^s$ is sensitive to all possible internal particles, and, in principle, also to heavy new physics particles\footnote{There can also be new physics contributions to $\Gamma_{12}^s$, e.g. by modified tree-level operators or by new $bs \tau \tau$-operators, as discussed below.}.
-Due to the CKM-structure both $M_{12}^s$ and $\Gamma_{12}^s$ can be complex.
+These box diagrams include contributions from virtual internal particles, denoted by $M_{12}^s$ and contributions from internal on-shell particles, denoted by $\Gamma_{12}^s$.
+Only internal charm and up quarks are involved in $\Gamma_{12}^s$, while $M_{12}^s$ is sensitive to all possible internal particles, and, in principle, also to heavy new physics particles\footnote{There can also be new physics contributions to $\Gamma_{12}^s$, for example, by modified tree-level operators or by new $bs \tau \tau$-operators, as discussed in Section \ref{CPVmix}.}.
+Due to the CKM structure both $M_{12}^s$ and $\Gamma_{12}^s$ can be complex.